-17. GRANT ADMINISTRATION:
+14. GRANT ADMINISTRATION:

 The Distribution Committee of the Foundation makes recommendations to the Bank of America Charitable Trusts (Eugene A. Dexter Charitable Fund, Nan and Matilda Heydt Fund, and The Valley Charitable Trust Fund) as to which projects should be funded.
 The Foundation serves as a centralized clearinghouse for grant applications, notification of awards, distribution of funds and monitoring and evaluation of grants.
-For the grants administration service, the Foundation received amounts from the aforementioned trusts totaling \$226,398 and \$229,925 for the years ended March 31, 2018 and 2017, respectively, which have been recorded as administrative fees revenue.
+For the grants administration service, the Foundation received amounts from the aforementioned trusts totaling \$226,398 for the years ended March 31, 2019 and 2018, which have been recorded as administrative fees revenue.